99designs/gqlgen/docs/content/getting-started.md

 ### Write the resolvers

-This is a work in progress, we have a way to generate resolver stubs, but it only cant currently update existing code.
+This is a work in progress, we have a way to generate resolver stubs, but it cannot currently update existing code.
 We can force it to run again by deleting `resolvers.go` and re-running gqlgen:
 ```bash
 rm resolvers.go
 gqlgen